 Examples of Leveraging Funds

-To gain a better understanding of how to use leverage in your real estate investments, let’s look at a couple hypothetical situations.
+To gain a better understanding of how to use leverage in your real estate investments, let’s look at an example.

 - Let’s consider one more example of leveraging funds in order to buy multiple properties.
 Some real estate investors specialize in purchasing distressed properties which have a lower initial asking price.
 Let’s say for the sake of our hypothetical leverage that you find an abandoned property in a good neighborhood that’s only going to cost $100,000.
 You have the cash on hand, but also recognize that the house is going to need roughly $125,000 worth of work.
 Yes, you could pay $100,000 for the property, but depending on the size of your cash reserve, it may leave you cash strapped when you’re trying to pay the $125,000 in renovation costs.
 Instead of spending a full $100,000, you could be better served by leveraging $50,000 from a private lender.
 Even if they charged 3% interest on their loan, you could be better served by leveraging half the price of a home and repaying them over the course of the next 60 months, especially since the property’s appreciation will increase your net worth.